Investing

 This is either done through the structure of your investment, your investment strategy, or both.

-The holding structure of an investment refers to how investments are legally owned.
-Do you own the investment as an individual, with another person, or is the investment owned by a company or trust?
-Depending on how you structure your investments (that is, a discretionary family trust could allow you share income with all your family members) you can reduce your individual tax burden.
+Depending on how you structure your investments – for example, a discretionary family trust could allow you share income with all your family members – you can reduce your individual tax burden.

-The investment strategy refers to the actions you take with your investments to get the outcomes you want.
-For example, you might choose to buy a property that you can negatively gear.
-Or you might buy shares or ETFs to invest in over the long-term and take advantage of franked dividends each year.
+For example, you might choose to buy a property that you can negatively gear, or you might buy shares or ETFs to invest in over the long-term and take advantage of franked dividends each year.

 Salary sacrificed superannuation contributions

-You can either choose to salary sacrifice your pre-tax pay, or make a personal co-contribution from your after-tax income and claim a deduction.
+You can either choose to salary sacrifice your pre-tax pay or make a personal co-contribution from your after-tax income and claim a deduction.

-As you can see below, from a tax and super viewpoint, a personal co-contribution has the same net effect as salary sacrifice.
+From a tax and super viewpoint, a personal co-contribution has the same net effect as salary sacrifice.

-Generally, these contributions are taxed at 15% until you reach your yearly limit, which is lower than even the lowest marginal income taxation rate of 19 per cent.
 If you’re a high-income earner and pull in over $250,000, you’ll be taxed at 30%.
 This might seem like a lot, but some other investment strategies can be taxed up to 49%.

-Super can be one of the best options around for tax effectiveness, as income earned in super usually has a 15% maximum tax rate, while capital gains are taxed at 10%.
+Super can be one of the best options around for tax effectiveness, as income earned in super usually has a 15% maximum tax rate while capital gains are taxed at 10%.

 Negatively geared property

 Many of the expenses involved in an investment property are tax deductible, including borrowing expenses, interest, advertising, maintenance and agent fees.
-Losses on your investment can also be offset against your other income, which reduces your tax bill.

-Meanwhile, as you’re reducing your taxable income, the property is ideally increasing in value over time.
-However, this can be risky because the property may not appreciate to the degree you would like, and if you’re going to make up for your losses in the end, you’ll be relying on a steadily growing property market.
+However, this can be risky because the property may not appreciate to the degree you would like and if you’re going to make up for your losses in the long run, you’ll be relying on a growing property market.

-When you buy an investment bond, the financial institution that issues the bond invests your funds in a range of assets, such as shares, property and fixed-interest vehicles.
-Any income earned “inside” the bond, such as dividends, capital gains, rent and interest, isn’t counted in your personal taxable income.
-That’s because the bond is taxed “internally” at the corporate rate of 30 per cent.
+Any income earned ‘inside’ the bond – such as dividends, capital gains, rent and interest – isn’t counted in your personal taxable income.
+That’s because the bond is taxed ‘internally’ at the corporate rate of 30 per cent.

-Another reason investors find investment bonds attractive is the “10 year rule” which means that after 10 years, investment bonds become tax exempt.
+Another reason investors find investment bonds attractive is the ‘10 year rule’ which means that after 10 years, investment bonds become tax exempt.

 Each year, investors can make additional contributions of up to 125% of the previous year’s contributions.
 Each addition is treated as if it were invested at time of original investment.
 If the 125% limit is exceeded, the 10 year tax rule will restart.